HLozano87/DealSwap/README.md

 npm start
 ```

-***Copy the db.json file included in this repository (Wallapop-Practice) to the sparrest.js directory, replacing the one just created in sparrest.***.
+***Copy the db.json file included in this repository (Wallapop-Practice) to the sparrest.js directory, replacing the one just created in sparrest.
+The project should start on port 8000 at http://localhost:8000.***

 Make sure that the db.json file has the following minimum structure: